-It seeks to provide students with the opportunity to develop appropriate knowledge, understanding and skills through a combination of taught units of study, work based learning and an annual three-streamed business conference, which will enable you to make an effective contribution to the organisation.
-Considerable thought has gone into developing a curriculum which is flexible, relevant to employers and which prepares the successful student for entry to an honours degree.
+It seeks to provide you with the opportunity to develop appropriate knowledge, understanding and skills through a combination of taught units of study, work based learning and an annual three streamed business conference, which will enable you to make an effective contribution to the organisation.
+Considerable thought has gone into developing a curriculum which is flexible, relevant to employers and which prepares you for entry to an Honours Degree.

 There are no entry requirements for this course.
 Adult learners will be considered on a case by case basis based on experience and specific workplace knowledge.

 The course structure has two taught units and two work-based learning units (WBL)each year and attendance will normally be a regular three hour session each week plus additional tutorials for the work-based units and the manager development unit.